GTM go-to-market plan

 Most partnerships languish (85% – 90% of them).
 They start out with the best of intentions but then fade away as daily pressures mount.
 There are simply too many things to do for everyone – marketing, sales, account managers, and practice/product teams.

-An actionable partner GTM plan helps us keep things on track.
+An actionable partner GTM plan helps us keep things on track and delivers both brand and revenue results with 90-120 days.
 It also enables us to gain co-operation and buy-in from our partners across the table.

 In the partnership maturity model, I had outlined 4 key pillars of partner GTM success.